cyberclasssd/Summer-CTF-2021-Writeups/crypto/bland/README.md

 ## Solution

-Use a hash cracker to crack the hash (a simple online tool like [this](https://crackstation.net/) will work.
+Use a hash cracker to crack the hash (a simple online tool like [this](https://crackstation.net/) will work).

 ## Flag
 `flag{p0pcorn}`